proxmox/proxmox-backup/docs/backup-client.rst

 You can pass the repository with the ``--repository`` command-line option, or by setting the ``PBS_REPOSITORY`` environment variable.

+The web interface provides copyable repository text in the datastore summary with the `Show Connection Information` button.

 Below are some examples of valid repositories and their corresponding real
 values: